 Is Varox really free?

-Yes: no paid plan or subscription.
+Yes — the Free plan is substantial for real pilots.
+Pro is optional when you need integrations and advanced settings.
 Treat results as a draft until you reconcile them with your own rules and risk appetite.